rasberry/Rasberry.Cli/Readme.md

 # Rasberry.Cli #
-A library with some helpfull function for command line programs.
+A library with some helpful functions for command line programs.

 Features include:
 * functions for processing command line arguments.